SCIM, which stands for System for Cross-domain Identity Management, is a specification to add and remove users and groups using a standard protocol.

 dan, and sorting, so you can sort resources returned by their type.
 You can also specify certain attributes to return or exclude.

 PATCH.
 In the former case, the resource is overwritten entirely by the request.
 In the latter, the attributes contained in the request are merged into the resource.

 There are also bulk operations, designed to apply any of the mutation operations (

 The specification has more

-MUSTs, so look at the documentation and/or machine readable configuration endpoints (described below) before counting on any of these operations.
+MUSTs, so review the documentation and/or machine readable configuration endpoints for any SCIM software you are considering using, before counting on any of these operations being implemented.

 ServiceProviderConfig, which specifies which optional features are implemented, including authentication schemes, bulk endpoints, filtering of queries and patch support.

 ResourceTypesoutlines the types of resources available from the SCIM server, such as